Deeparkrish/Workday-schedule/README.md

  using web-APIs.
 * At the local storage, the id of each time block is saved as key, and the event the user entered is stored as value.
 * When the page  is refreshed the the saved events persist.The events are displayed using localstorage.getItem()API.
+* When the user reloads the planner the next day, the local storage is cleared(previous day events) and he is all set to enter the events for that day.